15sunsetsago/moirai/README.md

-# Movie/Show Tracker
+# media tracker

-A simple Movie/Show tracker web app built in C++ using the Crow web framework. (https://crowcpp.org/master/) Project primiarly made with C++ (first project for Hrithik).
-The goal of this project is really to just get Hrithik to understand C++ even just a little bit so we can work on projects together.
+moirai, is a simple media tracker built with c++ and some libaries. the primary goal of this project is to get a better understanding of c++.
-Hrithik is being helped by Duran.

-# To Do
+# to do

-- [x] Search functionality using a public media API (TMDB)
+- [x] search functionality using a public media API (TMDB)
-- [x] Sign up / login system
+- [x] sign up / login system
-- [x] Password Hasher
+- [x] password hasher
-- [x] Put cookies to work! (display welcome back message to show set cookies are working properly)
+- [x] sut cookies to work! (display welcome back message to show set cookies are working properly)
-- [ ] Use Mustache for better scaling
+- [ ] use mustache for better scaling
-- [ ] User specific lists (Favorites, Watchlist, Dislikes...)
+- [ ] user specific lists (favorites, watchlist, dislikes...)
-- [ ] Ability to remove or edit list entries
+- [ ] ability to remove or edit list entries
-- [ ] Basic cookie/session handling
+- [ ] basic cookie/session handling
-- [ ] Clean UI for user experience
+- [ ] clean ui for user experience